yonas/ffmpeg-iphone-build/README.md

 The armv6 arch doesn't seem to be working properly so you can force building via armv7 on your 3GS until we figure that out.

-## X264
+## X264, Xvid, Vorbis

-For x264 support in ffmpeg, run those build scripts first, and the ffmpeg build scripts will include it.
+For x264, Xvid, and Vorbis support in ffmpeg, run those build scripts first, and the ffmpeg build scripts will include it.

 ## Gas preprocessor